neutralinojs/neutralinojs-cli/README.md

 ### Plugins

 Neutralinojs app developers are able to write custom `neu-cli` plugins to add their own commands to the main CLI.
-Plugins can be developed as per below.
+Plugins can be developed as explained below.

 #### Implementing the plugin